Switch (band): Early years

 The group was formed in Mansfield, Ohio, in December 1976 by Gregory Williams.
-They recorded a demo tape in Columbus, Ohio with the financial assistance of Bernd Lichters.
+They recorded a demo tape in Columbus, Ohio, with the financial assistance of Bernd Lichters.
 Switch included Gregory Williams, brothers Tommy DeBarge and Bobby DeBarge, all from Grand Rapids, Michigan, along with Akron, Ohio natives Phillip Ingram (brother of James Ingram), Eddie Fluellen, and Jody Sims (originally from Steubenville, Ohio).
 Williams, Bobby DeBarge, and Sims had been members of White Heat, which released a self-titled album on RCA in 1975, but the band's producer, Barry White, soon shuttered his Soul Unlimited production company and dropped all the acts on the roster.
 Williams, then living in Akron, decided to form his own band.

 Success years

 The new group would become Switch due to their ability to switch to different lead vocalists and instruments during a song.
-After a demo was recorded by the newly formed, unnamed band, Williams and Sims flew to LA and by sheer coincidence got the attention of Jermaine Jackson, former member of the Jackson 5, and Hazel Gordy Jackson (Jermaine's then-wife and daughter of Motown chief Berry Gordy Jr.), who heard the group's demo tape.
+After a demo was recorded by the newly formed, unnamed band, Williams and Sims flew to Los Angeles and by sheer coincidence got the attention of Jermaine Jackson, former member of the Jackson 5, and Hazel Gordy Jackson (Jermaine's then-wife and daughter of Motown chief Berry Gordy Jr.), who heard the group's demo tape.
 Within weeks, the group was signed to the Motown Records Gordy subsidiary label.
-They recorded and released their self titled debut album some 18 months later in 1978, which featured their first Top 10 R&B hit single, entitled "There'll Never Be".
-The song also proved to be their biggest success on the Billboard Hot 100, where it was a Top 40 hit (their only one), peaking at #36.
+They recorded and released their self-titled debut album some 18 months later in 1978, which featured their first top 10 R&B hit single, entitled "There'll Never Be".
+The song also proved to be their biggest success on the Billboard Hot 100, where it was a top 40 hit (their only one), peaking at number 36.

 Their songs were written by Williams, Bobby DeBarge and Sims, sometimes in collaboration with Jermaine Jackson.
 Though they never managed to achieve significant crossover success into the pop singles chart, they were a consistent presence on the R&B charts through the late 1970s with albums such as Switch II from 1979 (their second release), This Is My Dream and Reaching For Tomorrow in 1980.
 Their final release on Gordy was Switch V, released in 1981.
 Songs such as "I Wanna Be Closer", "We Like to Party", "I Call Your Name", "Best Beat in Town", and "Love Over and Over Again" also became hits for the group.